What are the 7 Types of Planning?

 Marketing Planning

-Marketing planning focuses on strategies to reach and retain customers.
-It outlines the marketing goals, target audiences, campaigns, channels, messaging, and budgets.
-A well-thought-out marketing plan supports brand positioning and business growth.
+Marketing planning is based on customer reach and maintenance.
+It explains the marketing objectives, target populations, campaigns, media, messages, and budgets.
+An effective marketing strategy is one that supports brand positioning and business development.

 Benefits:

-• Helps in adapting to market trends and consumer needs.
+- Assist in adjusting to the market trends and consumer demands.

 Human Resource Planning

-Human Resource (HR) planning ensures the organization has the right talent to meet current and future demands.
-It involves forecasting workforce needs, talent acquisition, training, succession planning, and aligning human capital with business objectives.
+Human Resource (HR) planning ensures that the organization has the talent to meet current and future needs.
+It entails integrating workforce requirements, talent management, training, succession management, and human capital into business strategies.

-Example: A healthcare system develops an HR plan to hire 200 nurses over the next year, based on projected patient growth and service expansion.
+Scenario: A healthcare system creates an HR plan to recruit 200 nurses in the year, based on estimated patient growth and service expansion.

 Benefits: